Gamut73/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-A collection of projects and experiments done while learning NLP
+This is a collection of projects and experiments done while learning NLP